-- This is the FastConnect virtualized device that terminates the logical connection, also called a virtual circuit.
+- This is the FastConnect device that terminates the logical connection, also called a virtual circuit.
 This device might be different than the device that terminates the physical connection.
-It is also distinct from the DRG the virtual circuit attaches to.

 FastConnect can be configured to use MACsec (IEEE standard 802.1AE) to protect network-to-network connections on Layer 2.
 When MACsec is enabled you choose an advanced encryption standard (AES) encryption algorithm, two security keys are exchanged and verified between two connected networks, and then a secure bi-directional link is established.
 The Oracle Cloud Infrastructure Vault service securely stores the actual encryption keys.

 Using MACsec has the following requirements:

 - Your customer premises equipment (CPE) device must also support MACsec.